Frequently Asked Questions

 Which golf shoe is the best?

 To state the obvious, everyone is different.
 We each have different tastes and opinions.
 The best golf shoe for one person could be horrible to the next person.
 This being said, through careful research and personal experience, we have a pretty good idea of which golf shoes are the best.
 Right at the top of this list is the PUMA IGNITE PWRADAPT Caged.
 It is as close to perfection as your going to get in a golf shoe.
 In fact, the only category it didn't get a perfect score in is "waterproofing", as it only comes with a 1 year warranty instead of 2.
 Nonetheless, it is extremely breathable and comfortable, making it ideal for walking the course.
 On top of this breathability, it boasts some of the best support of any golf shoe.
 This is quite amazing considering how much of it is made of mesh.
-All of this comes in at well under $200, making it one of the best values out there. $170 might sound like a lot, but trust us, you'll think it's a bargain as soon as you try it on and play a round.
+All of this awesomeness comes in at well under $200, making it one of the best values out there.

 Which is the best budget golf shoe?

 Golf shoes certainly aren't cheap, and it can be very frustrating trying to find a high performance, quality shoe for less than a small fortune.
 Luckily for you, we've already done the hunting.
 We consider anything less than $100 to be "budget", At the very top of our list is the New Balance Fresh Foam LinksSL.
 It is the quintessential NB golf shoe, boasting a perfect combo of comfort and performance.
 It also performs extremely well in all weather conditions.
 Close behind the Fresh Foam LinksSL is the Callaway Oceanside.
 Callaway produces some of the most affordable, quality shoes out there, and the La Jolla is the quintessential model.
 Although it doesn't quite compete with other high-performance golf shoes in terms of the support it offers, it holds its own against just about every other top ranking golf shoe out there.
 Aside from awesome comfort and grip, what really stands out about this golf shoe is its very effective combination of waterproofing and breathability.
 It's not every day you'll come across this combo, let alone for less than $100.